HomeEconomyThe truck and bus drivers' strike continues

 Governments urge people to avoid panic buying, promises steady fuel supply.

-Amrit Lal Madan, President of the All India Motor Transport Congress, expressed solidarity with the protesting drivers and announced a meeting of unions nationwide.
-The meeting aims to formulate a comprehensive strategy and determine protest methods aligned with the agreed-upon approach.
+Amrit Lal Madan, of the All India Motor Transport Congress, expressed solidarity with the protesting drivers and announced a meeting of unions nationwide.
+The meeting aims to formulate a comprehensive strategy and determine future methods aligned with the agreed-upon approach.

 Madan highlighted the substantial impact of the protest, revealing that out of over 95 lakh registered trucks, approximately 70 lakh operate simultaneously.
 Presently, 30 to 40 percent of these trucks are at a standstill, potentially affecting the timely supply of essential goods.